SkylineCommunications/dataminer-docs/connector-help/connector_help/Microsoft System Center Operations Manager.md

 # Microsoft System Center Operations Manager

 **Microsoft System Center Operations Manager** (**SCOM**) is a cross-platform data center monitoring system for operating systems and hypervisors.
-With this driver, a connection is made to the server hosting the SCOM application to extract monitoring information to DataMiner.Polling happens via the SCOM DLLs (SDK binaries).
+With this driver, a connection is made to the server hosting the SCOM application to extract monitoring information to DataMiner.
+Polling happens via the SCOM DLLs (SDK binaries).

 ## About